Dragos20Tech/DiceGame-OOP/README.md

 You are playing against the computer, with the objective of reaching a score of zero to win the game.
 Simply press any key on your keyboard, and a message will appear indicating the result, instructing you to keep playing until you achieve victory or are defeated.

+## Play the game

+If you want to play the game, you can use these links : https://www.online-python.com or https://www.programiz.com/python-programming/online-compiler/ and copy the code from main.py file.